poseidon/matchbox/Documentation/api.md

 ## iPXE

 Finds the spec matching the attribute query parameters and renders the boot config as an iPXE script.
-Attributes are matched in priority order (UUID, MAC).
+Attributes are matched in priority order (UUID, MAC, default).

     GET http://bootcfg.example.com/ipxe